Guess the Future!

 Future Simple predictions game, pair work, sentence completion, elementary

-ESL Future Simple Predictions Game - Grammar and Speaking: Sentence Completion, Guessing, Asking and Answering Questions - Pair Work
+ESL Future Simple Predictions Game - Grammar and Speaking: Sentence Completion, Guessing - Pair Work

-ESL Future Simple Predictions Game - Grammar and Speaking: Sentence Completion, Guessing, Asking and Answering Questions from Prompts - Pair Work In this enjoyable future simple game, students practice making and asking about future predictions using 'will' and 'won't'.
-First, students read each prediction and write 'I will' or 'I won't' in the column marked 'Me', depending on whether they think the prediction will come true or not, e.g. 'I will be famous in the future.'
-Students then complete the same predictions for a partner by writing 'He will/won't' or 'She will/won't' in the 'My partner' column, e.g. 'He will be famous in the future.'
-Next, students take turns asking 'Will you...?' questions to their partner to find out if their predictions are right or wrong, e.g. 'Will you be famous in the future?'
-Their partner then gives their answer.
-If a prediction is right, the student puts a tick in the last column.
-If it's wrong, the student puts a cross.
-The student with the most correct predictions in each pair wins.
+ESL Future Simple Predictions Game - Grammar and Speaking: Sentence Completion, Guessing - Pair Work In this enjoyable future simple game, students practice making predictions using 'will' and 'won't'.
+First, students read each prediction and write 'I will' or 'I won't' in the column marked 'Me', depending on whether they think the prediction will happen, e.g. 'I will be a singer in the future.'
+Working alone, students then complete the same predictions for a partner by writing 'You will' or 'You won't' in the 'My partner' column, e.g. 'You won't be a singer in the future.'
+Next, students take turns reading their 'You will...' sentences to their partner, who tells them if they are right or wrong.
+If a student guesses correctly, they put a tick in the last column.
+If not, they put a cross.
+The student with the most correct guesses in each pair wins.

 Will you...?